 Bone marrow or stem cell transplants: This may be immunotherapy for blood malignancies.
 Regenerating a patient's immune system requires replacing bone marrow with healthy stem cells.

-Side Effects of Chemotherapy:
+Side Effects Of Immunotherapy:

 Checkpoint inhibitor drugs currently available target the PD-1 and CTLA-4 receptors.
 Checkpoint inhibitors commonly used include :